Alabaster456/Fire-o-Works/README.md

  =======

 1. The game should have a **Start Menu**, with a button that *plays the game* as well as link *to your other ones*.
 Or, it could possibly **link to your website** that has these games on it.
 (Good one!)
-2. The game should have sound implemented, activating after each firework.
-(Mhm..)
+2. The game should have sound implemented, activating after each firework. (*almost finished*)
 3. It should be viewed better on mobile.
 4. After a certain amount of times (of the user re-doing the fireworks), a button should appear to another level with different fireworks.
 (Like this idea)